Hierarchical Tri-manual Planning for Vision-assisted Fruit Harvesting with Quadrupedal Robots: Experiments

 \subsection{Indoor Testing}

-In the first experiment, the pose ground truth of the target is directed fed into the tri-manual planning algorithm; the visual perception module is not involved.
-The artificial fruit is suspended in mid-air with a flexible cord (area highlighted with a red box in Fig.~\ref{fig:sequence}), allowing it to swing freely in an effort to emulate the equivalent situation in natural settings.
+In the first experiment, the pose ground truth of the target is directly fed into the tri-manual planning algorithm; the visual perception module is not involved.
+The artificial fruit is suspended in mid-air with a flexible cord (area highlighted with a red box in Fig.~\ref{fig:sequence}), allowing it to swing freely to emulate the equivalent natural situation.
 The LocoHarv-3 robot is standing still with self-righting in front of the target.
-The dual-arm system is initially folded and pointing to the rear, as shown in Fig.~\ref{fig:sequence}(1), to minimize the impact on locomotion.
+The dual-arm system is initially folded and pointing to the rear, as in Fig.~\ref{fig:sequence}(1), to minimize the impact on locomotion.

 After receiving the pose information of the target via motion capture, the robot determines a waypoint $\bm{X}_S$ for the Spot arm with an improved view by solving the optimization~\eqref{eq:nbv}.
 The desired waypoint is then inputted to the Spot arm, which is commanded to reach the position shown in Fig.~\ref{fig:sequence}(2).
 The algorithm extends to the second stage of planning by executing constrained quadratic programming with analytic forward kinematics, following a predefined sequence to harvest the target using both arms and end-effectors.
 The left arm reaches position ${X_L^G}$ and holds the peduncle (Fig.~\ref{fig:sequence}(3)).
 The right arm then follows its path to reach and grasp the target (Fig.~\ref{fig:sequence}(4)).
-The end-effector of the right arm generates a rotary movement to detach the target from the peduncle, while the left arm reduces the impact of the elastic energy from the swinging peduncle.
+The end-effector of the right arm rotates to detach the target from the peduncle, while the left arm reduces the impact of the elastic energy from the swinging peduncle.
 After harvesting the target, both arms return to their initial folded states (Fig.~\ref{fig:sequence}(5)).